 Day One in Yogyakarta

-Accommodation Recommendation- Check out the reviews and prices for the Phoenix Hotel.
-This hotel is opulent and beautiful, built in 1918, it has the flare of an exotic colonial mansion set in the heart of the city.
+Check out the reviews and prices for the Phoenix Hotel.
+This hotel is opulent and beautiful, built-in 1918, it has the flair of an exotic colonial mansion set in the heart of the city.

 Day Two in Yogyakarta

 If you want to see more of Yogyakarta, then you can easily fill today with a variety of other sites within the main part of the city.
 However, I recommend you take a day trip out of the city to an amazing UNESCO World Heritage site for the day.

 I know this means you miss out on a precious day in Yogyakarta, but trust me when I say that it will be worth it.
 Borobudur Temple is the largest Buddhist temple in the world and is listed as a UNESCO World Heritage site.
 Borobudur is located 40km outside of the city and takes roughly 2 hours to reach with private transport.